batuhanozkan/courier/README.md

 - Log courier locations and store entries.
 - Calculate the total travel distance of a courier.
 - Retrieve activity logs for specific couriers.
+- Load store information from a JSON file.The data is loaded from the stores.json file located in the src/main/resources folder.
 ---

 ## **Prerequisites**